Arfstrom Consulting

 *Meet Me in Monaco, Gaynor & Webb (Lovely)

-American Duchess, Harper
+American Duchess, Harper (See above for companion book.)

 The Chelsea Girls, Davis